dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

     timestamp Timestamp                 # changes every block
     network Network                     # block implies network changed state &State
+    embeddings &Embeddings
     pending optional &Pending
     appRoot optional HistoricalPulseLink          # The latest known approot binary optional Binary
     covenant Covenant
 }
 ```
+## Embeddings
+Embeddings represent the current AI embedding of the state and / or the binary in a way that can be used by vector databases to find similarity.
+There can be multiple embeddings for a particular Pulse.
+A flag is present to indicate if the embedding is current or not, as the generation of an embedding can be asynchronous to the change of the State or the Binary.

+The types of embedding are specified in the approot.

+Embeddings are used by peers to pull up relevant chains from anywhere in the application.
+These queries are intended to be run in ram, where the chains are loaded up in ram, and so fetching the embeddings is very quick.
+In some use cases they serve as hints, in others they

+The only requirement is that they be acceptably determinisitic - so an AI query can be run without a complete set of embeddings being returned, and in some cases this is acceptable.
+In others, a full embeddings search may be required.
+Eitherway, the proposer declares the results of the query so the witnesses can reproduce the query.

+The approot has a function that can be called to fetch embeddings that is optionally narrowed down to any given path.
+This means that an AI can request some embeddings from anything below a given path, and get back some relevant info before making a response.
+It could ask for functions, in which case we would look up covenants and then find chains that used that covenant.

 ## Tx